mikeroyal/Self-Hosting-Guide/README.md

 [TWiki](https://twiki.org/) - TWiki is a Perl-based structured wiki application, typically used to run a collaboration platform, knowledge or document management system, a knowledge base, or team portal.

 [WackoWiki](https://wackowiki.org/) - WackoWiki is a light and easy to install multilingual Wiki-engine.

+[Gramax](https://gram.ax/) - Free, open-source application for creating, editing, and publishing Git-driven documentation sites using Markdown and a visual editor.

 ### Gaming